rob10campbell/PRoPS-colloids_setup/03-Simulating-waterDPD.md

 This is a guide for running a simple particle simulation with [HOOMD-blue] for research in the [PRoPS Group].

+See the HOOMD-blue Installation guide for prerequisites.

 This guide is optimized for MacOS and was last updated August 2021.

-See the HOOMD-blue Installation Guide for prerequisites.

 The standard implementation of HOOMD-blue was adapted for our colloids simulations by Mohammad (Nabi) Nabizadeh.
 Nabi also created the waterDPD.py file.
 This guide was compiled by Rob Campbell.